While we’re always posting about fun events and ideas to keep the kids happy, having fun and making memories, summer is always a unique challenge.

 Goats are so much fun and let’s just say…they make yoga a bit interesting!

-Roer’s Zoofari has goat yoga for anyone ages 5 and up.
-The Little Goat Farm at the lake in Nokesville is also great.
+The Little Goat Farm at the lake in Nokesville is a great option.

 A few other options are: